nisrulz/open-whisperscribe/Readme.md

    ![GUI](./assets/sc_1.png)

-   Once the GUI has loaded up, simply click "Start" and you are ready to use the Hot Key anywhere on your machine 🚀
+   Once the GUI loads, click "Start" to activate the hotkey functionality.

-   > **Note**:
-   > The app runs in the background, so you are free to close the terminal window if you want to.
-   > When you run this script it will first stop all running instances of Open WhisperScribe and then start a fresh new instance.

 2. Place your cursor inside the application or text field where you want the transcribed text to appear.